Flexberry/flexberry.github.io/pages/products/flexberry-winforms/fw_general-concepts.en.md

 * Flexible integration of parts of the interface (and business logic) by means of scenarios.

-The point of this is not to prescribe the forms of interaction, and calls business services `жестко` code in the same forms, and have separately described the scenario of interaction, interpretiruya when the system is running (for details, see p.
-Writer `Аксиомах`).
+The point of this is not to prescribe the forms of interaction, and calls business services» «hard-code in the same forms, and have separately described the scenario of interaction, interpretiruya when the system is running (for details, see p.
+Writer «Axioms»).